decaporg/decap-cms/website/content/docs/add-to-your-site.md

   </tr>
 </table>

 As described above, the `widget` property specifies a built-in or custom UI widget for a given field.
-When a content editor enters a value into a widget, that value will be saved in the document front matter as the value for the `name` specified for that field.
+When a content editor enters a value into a widget, that value is saved in the document front matter as the value for the `name` specified for that field.
 A full listing of available widgets can be found in the [Widgets doc](https://www.netlifycms.org/docs/widgets).

 Based on this example, you can go through the post types in your site and add the appropriate settings to your Netlify CMS `config.yml` file.
 Each post type should be listed as a separate node under the `collections` field.
 See the [Collections reference doc](https://www.netlifycms.org/docs/configuration-options/#collections) for more configuration options.

 ### Filter

 The entries for any collection can be filtered based on the value of a single field.
-The example collection below would only show post entries with the value `en` in the `language` field.
+The example collection below only shows post entries with the value `en` in the `language` field.

 ```yaml
 collections: